Nadda removes Anupam Hazra from BJP national secretary post | Politics

 - India

-BJP president J P Nadda on Tuesday removed West Bengal leader Anupam Hazra from the post of the party's national secretary.
+BJP president J P Nadda has removed West Bengal leader Anupam Hazra from the post of the party's national secretary.

 A former Lok Sabha MP, Hazra has been critical of the party's functioning in the state for some time.

-The BJP's decision came on a day when Nadda and Home Minister Amit Shah were in Kolkata for a host of political programmes.
+The BJP's decision came on Tuesday, coinciding with Nadda and Home Minister Amit Shah's visit to Kolkata for a host of political programmes.

 Hazra's removal from the post is being seen as a message to dissidents within the party to stick to organisational discipline and toe the leadership's line.